What is a spinal cord injury?

 A male patient is reclining on a padded therapy table, secured with straps.
 A female therapist in a

-Guiding you in choosing the right spinal cord injury treatment center
+Choosing the right spinal cord injury rehabilitation center

-Selecting the right facility for your spinal cord injury rehabilitation is crucial to your recovery.
+Selecting the right facility for your spinal cord injury rehabilitation is one of the most important steps in recovery.
 To help you make an informed decision, here is key information to know when considering rehabilitation centers for you or your loved one.